Mutable Review – The ultimate multi-activity table.

 The Mutable is an Italian designed multi activity table for kids up to the age of 8 as it grows with them.
 The table is made of a beautiful wooden design, with a modern shape and a splash of colour.
 It has screw on legs, with additional pieces to enable it to grow in height as your child grows.
 This gives the chairs two heights and the table four heights to grow with your child.

 There is an insert in the top which houses the ‘multi activity’ components.
 These are wooden or cardboard discs which change the table from a simple table, to a lego or duplo table, a chalk board or white board, a round puzzle board or a city or world landscape.
-There is also further options such as playhouses, multi level lego towers, wooden train sets or playdough moulds (explained later…).
+There is also further options such as multi level lego towers, playdough moulds and adaptable scenarios.

-For older children, there are app enabled toys and games, such as numbers and letters and ‘DISKcover’ history and geography.
+For older children, there are app enabled toys and games, such as numbers and letters and ‘around the world’ and ‘ring o stories’ .
 So what can be a snack table, is an art space, a pay space and also a learning space.

 Daddy and Munchkin’s Mutable review.

 As I said in my introduction, the Mutable does not disappoint.
-From the morning it was delivered and constructed, which was a simple process, Munchkin was eager to play with his cars on the town landscape, scribble with giant chalk on the white board and take his wooden train or cuddly toys for a ride up high.
+From the morning it was delivered and constructed, which was a simple process with hand screw legs.
+Munchkin was eager to play with his cars on the town landscape, scribble with giant chalk on the white board and take his wooden train or cuddly toys for a ride up high.

 Daddy loves it as its self contained.
 Every activity is stored within the table.
-There’s an attached pen/chalk pot which will be useful when Munchkin is older, and a storage bag for tidying up, which is filled by simply removing the centre and pushing the toys through the hole.
-We have already used this to teach about tidying up, and it works a charm.
+There’s an attached pen/chalk pot which is useful for easy storage and access to (you guessed it) pens and chalk, and a storage bag for tidying up, which is filled by simply removing the centre and pushing the toys through the hole.
+We used this from when Munchkin was just one to teach about tidying up, and it worked a charm.

 Overall I cannot fault it, and can’t wait to buy extra toys and games and use it as a learning tool for numbers/letters and humanities in the future.
-The only drawback is the price, but when you consider the amount of time it can be used with its variety of uses, its was an easy equation for us.
+The only drawback is the price, but when you consider the amount of time it can be used with its variety of uses, its was an easy equation for us and its been worth every penny since.

 What Else is Available?

-We opted for the moderately supplied Essential Plus bundle, with two chairs, five inserts, storage bag and pen holder which currently retails at £359 (May 2021), but there are many more options to add.
+We originally opted for the moderately supplied Essential Plus bundle.
+In 2022 this includes two chairs, 7 inserts, extra puzzles, storage bag and pen holder, but there are many more options to add.
+It currently retails at Stokke for £434.90 but can be found cheaper elsewhere in the UK such as pram world who stock it for £345.90.

-In the toy department, there are 3-dimensional playhouses, wooden playhouses, and lego boards, play dough moulds, train sets and educational games.
+In the toy department, there are 3-dimensional playhouses, wooden playhouses, and lego towers, play dough moulds and educational games.
 I already have my eye on a playhouse, playdough mould, and more games for Munchkin.

 Mutable Review – Those all important stars